prasadmete007/rock-paper-scissors/README.md

-Here's a tailored README file content for your Rock Paper Scissors game, including the deployment and repository information:

----

 # Rock Paper Scissors Game

 Welcome to the **Rock Paper Scissors** game, a simple and fun web-based game where you can challenge the computer in the classic game of Rock, Paper, Scissors!
 This project is built using HTML, CSS, and JavaScript.